 - Lemmon juice and water

-These ingredients readily available in your home will help with cleaning grease and grime from your UPVC.
-But, will not make them white again. for serious results and a brighter white then using the solvent-based cleaners are key for success.
+These ingredients are readily available in your home will help with cleaning grease and grime from your UPVC.
+But, will not make them white again. for serious results and a brighter white then using the solvent-based UPVC cleaners produce best results!

 We have heard many stories and seen first-hand damage when people use the wrong cleaning solutions!
 Bleach is a definite no-no because it will YELLOW your UPVC.

 Another big mistake would be to use an abrasive cleaner such a Cif, it dulls the shine and will ruin your frames!
-General upkeep is key for long-lasting and bright white frames, washing up liquid should be applied once a month for great results.
+General upkeep is key for long-lasting and bright white frames, washing up liquid and water should be applied every six months for continued upkeep.

 Have you got any UPVC cleaning suggestions?

-We love to hear recommendations from our readers, if you happen to have a secret formula you regularly use that produces excellent results then we want to hear them.
+We love to hear recommendations from our readers, if you happen to have a secret formula you regularly use on your UPVC frames that produces excellent results then we want to hear them.
 Use our contact form or use our comment section below!

 Happy Cleaning 😉